-The ML4894 converts a 5.9V to 15V input to a fixed 5V output using a unique current mode PFM synchronous buck control architecture.
+The ML4895 converts a 5.9V to 15V input to an adjustable 2.5V to 4V output using a unique current mode PFM synchronous buck control architecture.
 The output current is set by external components, and can exceed 2A.
 Even at light loads, the PFM architecture maintains high conversion efficiencies over a wide range of input voltages.
 If it is necessary to further extend battery life, the user can shutdown and fully disconnect the load from the input when the supply is not in use.